USER MANUAL

 Saved Compilations screenshot

 One of the best things about saved compilations is that they are never "finished" until you want them to be.
-You can open your list of saved projects at any time and click load on any of them.
-This brings your entire project back to life exactly where you left off.
-If you find a new video with a great scene, you can load your old compilation, go back to the selection screen, and simply add that new scene to your existing project.
-If you decide the third scene would actually be better as the opening shot, you can simply drag the thumbnails in the tray at the bottom to rearrange the sequence.
+You can open your list of saved projects at any time and click Load on any of them.
+Loading always returns you to Screen 1 first so you can review your Scene Tray, add or remove bookmarks, and click Start Editing when you are ready to continue.
+If you find a new video with a great scene, load your old compilation, add that scene from the selection screen, and keep going.
+If you decide the third scene would actually be better as the opening shot, drag the thumbnails in the tray at the bottom to rearrange the sequence.
 You can always go back into the Editor for any clip and adjust the start or end points if you decide a scene is too long or too short.

 The duplicate feature is a powerful tool for when you want to use an existing compilation as a starting point for a new project.
 Instead of having to open a project and then remember to use "Save As," the duplicate button allows you to create an exact carbon copy of any saved compilation directly from your list.